MehbubRashid/git-github-experiences/README.md

 ```
-git revert commithash
+git revert --no-commit HEAD~3..
 ```
-Revert till a specific commit.
-(The specified commit will be erased too)
+Revert till a specific commit.(in this case, last 3 commits) (The specified commit will be erased too)